Key Specs of Skoda New Rapid

 New Rapid Latest Update

-Skoda Rapid Variants: The Rapid is sold in six variants: Rider, Rider Plus, Ambition, Onyx, Style and Monte Carlo.
+Skoda Rapid Variants: The compact sedan comes in six variants: Rider, Rider Plus, Ambition, Onyx, Style, and Monte Carlo.

-Skoda Rapid Features: Skoda offers the Rapid 2020 with automatic climate control, cruise control, height-adjustable driver seat, and a 6.5-inch touchscreen infotainment system with Apple CarPlay, Android Auto and MirrorLink.
+Skoda Rapid Features: Skoda offers the sedan with automatic climate control, cruise control, height-adjustable driver seat, and a 6.5-inch touchscreen infotainment system with Apple CarPlay, Android Auto and MirrorLink.
 The top-spec variants get a new 8.0-inch touchscreen unit.

 Skoda New Rapid price list (Variants)